Alice Gerstenberg: Regional theater and the Little Theater Movement

-Gerstenberg's influence on the theater is not limited to her early experimental forms; she played a crucial role in the foundation and success of several theater companies as well as the Little Theater Movement in Chicago.
-In 1921, she founded the Junior League Children's Theater in Chicago; in 1922 she founded the Playwrights Theater; and finally she supported an amateur theater company that was eventually named for her at its foundation in 1955.
+Gerstenberg played a crucial role in the foundation and success of several theater companies as well as the Little Theater Movement in Chicago.
+In 1921, she founded the Junior League Children's Theater in Chicago; in 1922 she founded the Playwrights Theater; and she supported an amateur theater company that was eventually named for her at its foundation in 1955.

-Her work with these theater companies demonstrates her commitment to making non-commercialized theater available to new playwrights, giving them the opportunity to see their plays produced; regional playwrights, demonstrating an appreciation for Chicago and the Midwest; and finally to children, giving them an early experience with the theater, the opportunities to act, write, and become involved.
-Furthermore, she hoped that her work would bring Chicagoans to support non-commercial theater.

 Gerstenberg was one of a handful of women invited to speak at the National Drama Council and National Theatre Conference.
 In 1936 she was an invited speaker at three AETA conferences and she won the Chicago Foundation for Literature Award in 1938.

-Gerstenberg remained involved in the theater throughout her life, whether as a writer, actor, or activist.
-She had many opportunities to move to New York, but instead chose to remain in Chicago.
-Many of her female Midwestern colleagues, such as Zoe Akins and Susan Glaspell, began writing in the Midwest but moved to New York where their work was frequently produced, giving them a firmer canonical standing.
-Many criticize Gerstenberg for not moving to New York when she had the opportunity, believing that she is a playwright who had a great start in Chicago but failed to develop her style.
-Others cite that Gerstenberg's decision to remain in Chicago demonstrates her commitment to the Little Theater movement, women's issues in the Midwest and a developed sense for the regional community that she wrote for and about.
+Gerstenberg had many opportunities to move to New York, but instead chose to remain in Chicago.